fnjoin/mysql-k8s-controller/README.md

 kubectl get mysql
 ```

-Which will return a list like, notice the `READY` column:
+Which will return a list like the following:

 ```
 NAME   STORAGE   MEMORY   CPU    READY db-1   256Mi     128Mi    250m   false
 ```

+Notice the `READY` column, it is an attribute set by the controller to indicate if the Mysql resource is ready to be used or not.

 ### Details of a `mysql` resource